lichenggg/First-project/README.md

-# Markdown studying notes\\ how to use markdown to creat a blog
+# Markdown studying notes
+how to use markdown to creat a blog
+### next step